Ocelot-Social-Community/Ocelot-Social/backend/README.md

 ![GraphQL Playground](../.gitbook/assets/graphql-playground.png)

-### Database Indices and Constraints
+### Database Indexes and Constraints

-Database indices and constraints need to be created when the database and the backend is running:
+Database indexes and constraints need to be created when the database and the backend is running:

 {% tabs %}